 The Company is exposed to credit risk from default of investments held in its asset portfolio.
 Management has established policies and guidelines for limiting exposure to credit risk by restricting concentration by issuer, rating, sector and geographic region.
-At December 31, 2018, investment grade 'A' and higher bonds comprise 95 per cent (2017 - 93 per cent).
-Government bonds represented 97 per cent (2017 - 96 per cent) of the bond portfolio graded 'A' and above.
-U.S. Treasury Bonds comprise 100 per cent (2017 - 100 per cent) of the Government bonds included in the portfolio has defaulted in interest or principal repayments.
+At December 31, 2019, investment grade 'A' and higher bonds comprise 92 per cent (2018 - 95 per cent).
+Government bonds represented 87 per cent (2018 - 97 per cent) of the bond portfolio graded 'A' and above.
+U.S. Treasury Bonds comprise 100 per cent (2018 - 100 per cent) of the Government bond portfolio.
+None of the issuers of bonds included in the portfolio has defaulted in interest or principal repayments.

-As at December 31, 2018, the Company's fixed income invested assets include bonds, which have primarily cash cashflows that qualify as SPPI and were investment grade-rated with ratings ranging between AAA to BBB-.
+As at December 31, 2019, the Company's fixed income invested assets include bonds, which have primarily cash cashflows that qualify as solely payments of principal and interest ("SPPI") and were investment grade-rated with ratings ranging between AAA to BBB-.

-Management believes that the credit risk relating to short-term financial assets which comprise cash and cash equivalents, premium receivables, balances due from related companies and accrued investment income are mitigated by the close monitoring of these balances and by the quality of the financial institutions and insurance companies with which the Company transacts business.
+Management believes that the credit risk relating to short-term financial assets which comprise cash and cash equivalents, premium receivables, balances due from related companies and accrued investment income are mitigated by the close monitoring of these balances and by the high credit quality of the financial institutions and insurance companies with which the Company transacts business.